Seattle’s waterfront hosts performance by Native youth theatre program Red Eagle Soaring

 Indigenous performances and stories were amplified across the Seattle waterfront Sunday as tourists milled about and visitors to Hempfest went to and from Myrtle Edwards Park.

-Red Eagle Soaring, a Native youth theatre program based in Seattle since 1991, and performers from “yəhaw̓,” an ongoing Indigenous-led arts project, took the ‘Hot Spot’ stage at Pier 58 near the Seattle Great Wheel through the afternoon.
+Red Eagle Soaring, a Native youth theater program based in Seattle since 1991, and performers from “yəhaw̓,” an ongoing Indigenous-led arts project, took the ‘Hot Spot’ stage at Pier 58 near the Seattle Great Wheel through the afternoon.

 The nonprofit Friends of Waterfront Seattle have had all different types of performance artists come to the waterfront — but this was the first time for theater, since the noise of the Alaskan Way Viaduct is now gone.